computational-metabolomics/dmadb-docs/docs/source/dataandresults.rst

    * - Rt
      - Retention time of the peak
    * - Well
-     - If the peak from an LC fraction, the well from which the the DIMS data was taken
+     - If the peak from an LC fraction, the well from which the DIMS data was taken
    * - Sm score
      - Spectral matching score - values between 0 to 1 (dpc)
    * - Metfrag score
      - MetFrag annotation score (weighted score - see Galaxy workflow) - values between 0 to 1
    * - Sirius score
-     - SIRIUS CSI:FingerID score (the ranking fro SIRIUS CSI:FingerID was converted to a value between 0 to 1 using a `"minmax" normalisation <https://github.com/computational-metabolomics/msPurity/blob/d32903e1bb63106158dcc4e5de3a02b2f4013d05/R/combineAnnotations.R#L291-L295>`_.)
+     - SIRIUS CSI:FingerID score (the ranking from SIRIUS CSI:FingerID was converted to a value between 0 to 1 using a `"minmax" normalisation <https://github.com/computational-metabolomics/msPurity/blob/d32903e1bb63106158dcc4e5de3a02b2f4013d05/R/combineAnnotations.R#L291-L295>`_.)
    * - Ms1 lookup score
-     - A binary score, wherer 1 signifies a match of the a calculated neutral mass to a public metabolite database and 0 signifies there was no match
+     - A binary score, where 1 signifies a match of the a calculated neutral mass to a public metabolite database and 0 signifies there was no match
    * - Biosim max score
      - A tanimoto similarity analysis between the structure of the annotated compound against a preselected list of compounds known to be from "biology" from HMDB
    * - Wscore
-     - A weighted score bteween 0 to 1 of - see the DMA Galaxy workflow for details of the weighting
+     - A weighted score between 0 to 1 of - see the DMA Galaxy workflow for details of the weighting
    * - Rank
      - A rank derived from the Wscore
    * - Adduct overall
      - All adducts used to calculate the annotation

 The weighted scores for "Sm score", "MetFrag score", "Sirius score", "Ms1 lookup score" and "Biosim max score" are all show in the table with the suffix **"wscore"**.
-See the DMA alaxy workflow for details of the weightings used.
+See the DMA Galaxy workflow for details of the weightings used.

 Views of the extracted ion chromatogram and fragmentation data can also be viewed.